groovy-tutorial/groovy-tutorial/manuscript/08_03_PropertiesFields.md

 T> ## `Person` is a type
 T> I could have used `Person astrid = new Person()`

 Groovy provides a built-in approach to passing in property values when creating a new instance.
-The code below creates a new `Person` but sets the property values using (named arguments)[#chnamedarguments]:
+The code below creates a new `Person` but sets the property values using [named arguments](#chnamedarguments):

 	def astrid = new Person(name: 'Astrid Smithson', email: 'astrid@example.com', mobile: '0418 111 222')